A misyar contract is a marriage contract where couples can live separately but get together regularly, often for sexual relations.

 - Extramarital sex is looked upon as a grave sin.

-- It allows a man to avoid the cost of an expensive wedding, a large dowry, and providing a home for his wife.
+- It allows a man to avoid the cost of an expensive wedding, a large dowry, and the responsibility of providing a home for his wife.

 - A husband is not financially responsible for his wife.